 Here is a list of things that sucked about The Last Jedi.
 In no particular order.

-I'm going from memory (because I have refused to watch the movie again since seeing it in the theater) and some video reviews I watched on Youtube.
+I'm going from memory (because I have refused to watch the movie again since seeing it in the theater) as well as some Twitter posts and videos on Youtube.
 Therefore, some of these things may not be completely accurate.
 Heck, I may have even repeated myself.

 Some are huge plot holes, some are small nitpicks.
 But they all contributed to my disappointment.
 Enjoy.
 Feel free to add anything I missed in the comments!